Hedge trimmers: Long reach hedge trimmers

 - What to consider when choosing a pole or telescopic hedge trimmer

-If you want to trim a tall hedge could a long reach or telescopic hedge trimmer be the answer?
+If you want to trim a tall hedge a long reach or telescopic hedge trimmer could be the answer.

-A lot of boundary hedges are so tall that you can't cut the top easily with a conventional hedge trimmer, and we wouldn't recommend balancing on a ladder while using one.
+Some hedges are so tall that you can't cut the top easily with a conventional hedge trimmer, and we wouldn't recommend balancing on a ladder while using one.

 Petrol, electric or cordless hedge trimmer?

-The two telescopic cordless long reach hedge trimmers we tested were light and the telescopic shafts would extend your reach by over a metre.
+The telescopic cordless long reach hedge trimmers we tested were light and the telescopic shafts would extend your reach by over a metre.

-The two petrol long reach hedge trimmers were even heavier and had fixed-length poles, though they were supplied with carrying straps to support the weight.
+The petrol long reach hedge trimmers were even heavier and had fixed-length poles, though they were supplied with carrying straps to support the weight.

 Long reach hedge trimmers for tall hedges

-Our testers felt that although cutting the top of a hedge from the ground is appealing there are three major considerations with all these long reach hedge trimmers:
+Our testers felt that although cutting the top of a hedge from the ground is appealing, there are three major considerations with all these long reach hedge trimmers:

 - You can’t actually see what is going on, so you can’t avoid snagging the blade on a thicker branch.